NushkanNizmi/SE4031-GameDevelopment-Lab/README.md

 Lab01_<ITNo>.mp4

-Upload the video file to this repository and push your changes.
+Commit and push the project files with the video file to your GitHub Classroom repository.

 ---